inducer/loopy/doc/ref_kernel.rst

 Identifier Registry
 ^^^^^^^^^^^^^^^^^^^

-Individual Loopy submodules use their own prefix beginning with ``_lp_`` for all internally-created identifiers.
-Each prefix is only used for identifiers created within the listed module, and the prefixes must be disjoint, i.e., the prefix used within any module may not itself be a prefix of the prefix for another module.
+Functionality in :mod:`loopy` *must* use identifiers beginning with ``_lp_`` for all internally-created identifiers.
+Additionally, each name beginning with ``_lp_`` must start with one of the reserved prefixes below.
+New prefixes may be registered by adding them to the table below.
+New prefixes may not themselves be the prefix of an existing prefix.

 **Reserved Identifier Prefixes**